 Sataphata Brahmana says that honey is made of the supreme essence of life, and so eating honey is like absorbing the essence of the Vedas.

-Read more here: The Sacred Bee in Ancient Times and Folklore, By Hilda M. Ransome, an amazingly detailed book on bees and honey’s history.
-On kindle at only $4.70.
+Read more here: The Sacred Bee in Ancient Times and Folklore (Dover Books on Anthropology and Folklore) By Hilda M. Ransome, an amazingly detailed book on bees and honey’s history.

 Honey plays an important role in Ayurvedic medicine.